Javid Husain: Academic and Scholarly activities

 In October 2015, Ambassador Javid Husain was appointed a visiting scholar at the South Asia Institute at The University of Texas at Austin.

-Ambassador Javid Husain has been writing articles for reputable journals and Pakistani dailies like the DAWN and The Nation.
+Ambassador Javid Husain has been writing articles for journals and Pakistani dailies like the DAWN and The Nation.
 Currently he writes a fortnightly column for the daily The Nation.

 He also delivers lectures at prestigious Universities (like the University of Punjab, and Lahore University of Management Sciences), think tanks (like the Institute of Strategic Studies Islamabad, Center for South Asian Studies at the University of the Punjab and the World Affairs Council of Houston), and training institutions (like the Pakistan National Management College) on foreign policy issues.

 In addition, he also frequently appears on TV news & current affairs shows as an expert to discuss foreign policy and economic issues.

 Lahore Council for World Affairs

 Ambassador Javid Husain was elected as the president of the Lahore Council for World Affairs in May 2012.

 Under his supervision, the council has organised a number of panel discussions on such subjects as post-2014 Afghanistan, liberalisation of Pakistan-India trade, etc...
 He has also organised the council's meetings with visiting scholars from abroad.

 Under his direction, the Council signed a Memorandum of Understanding (MoU) with the University of Punjab in April 2013 on mutual collaboration in the organisation of seminars and workshops on foreign policy issues.